Paula Poundstone: Personal life

-Child endangerment charges and legal issues

 In October 2001, Poundstone was charged with felony child endangerment in connection with driving while intoxicated with her children in the car.
 She was also charged with three counts of lewd acts upon a girl younger than 14.
 The charge involved inappropriate touching of a 12-year-old girl.
 In a plea bargain, she changed her earlier plea of not guilty, and in exchange prosecutors asked for the court records to be sealed, dropped three counts of committing lewd acts against a child, and added a misdemeanor count of inflicting injury upon a child.
 Poundstone also pleaded no contest to one count of felony child endangerment.
 She was barred from taking in foster children again, sentenced to five years of probation and six months in rehabilitation, and ordered to perform 200 hours of community service, attend Alcoholics Anonymous meetings and a child-abuse program, and receive random drug and alcohol tests.
-In 2002, Poundstone talked about her personal responsibility for the events that led to her arrest and the steps she has taken, including a six-month treatment program for alcoholism, but she said that she did not commit any lewd acts or child abuse.
+In 2002, Poundstone talked about the events that led to her arrest and the steps she has taken, including a six-month treatment program for alcoholism, but she said that she did not commit any lewd acts or child abuse.